 The Pink wire is a multi-purpose logic output / interface that can operate in eight distinct modes.
-The functionality can be configured according to the instructions in section 8 .
-Functions include distance alarms, multi-sensor synchronization, setting of Zero Point via hardware control, encoder input, Ethernet packet counter reset, and control of the laser ON / OFF state.
+The functionality can be configured according to the instructions in section 7 .
+Functions include distance alarms, multi-sensor synchronization, setting of Zero Point via hardware control, encoder input, and control of the laser ON / OFF state.

-See Alarm Output Operation (section 8) for operation options and details.
+See Alarm Output Operation (section 7) for operation options and details.